JQuang07/QuantStream/README.md

 ```

 Also confirm the `QDRANT_API_KEY` matches the key shown in the Qdrant Cloud dashboard under the **API Keys** tab for your cluster.

----

-## Contributing

-Contributions are welcome.
-Please open an issue first to discuss the change before submitting a pull request.

-Before submitting:

-1. Ensure all new backend code keeps heavy imports **inside** the function bodies — never at module scope — to respect the 512 MB RAM constraint.
-2. All new API endpoints should include Pydantic input/output models with full type hints.
-3. Frontend changes must not import any heavy analytics libraries into `app.py` or `api_client.py` — the Streamlit process should stay lightweight.